jamesk14022/portfolio/site/content/hire-me.md

 ---
 title: 			"Work with me"
-description: 	"I am currently in full-time employment"
+description: 	"I am currently a full-time student"
 identifier:		"hire-me"
 ---

-## Hello
-I am a full stack software engineer based in Berlin, Germany and I work remotely with businesses of all sizes across the world.
-I work well on projects within teams or on my own, and I have built several projects on my own from scratch.

-If you are looking for somebody with strong technical and communication skills to take on a project at any stage in its lifecycle, I would be more than happy to work with you on that.
+## Want to Work Together?
+I am a full-stack web developer with a deep passion for technology inside and outside my professional life.
+I'm interested in working on software projects at any stage in their lifecycle.
+With a keen passion in emerging technologies and any project that challenges how people traditionally do things.

 Please feel free to checkout my [qualifications](/cv), [skillset](/#skills) and some of the [projects](/projects) I have worked on.
-I am a fast learner and always open to picking up new things.

-If you have a project you wish to discuss then mail [me@mattfinucane.com](mailto:me@mattfinucane.com).
+If you have a project you wish to discuss then mail [jkingsbury@me.com](mailto:jkingsbury@me.com).

 Other places you can find me:

 {{< social >}}

-**Note:** If you are contacting me offering web development or SEO services, I have all that covered.
-Please don't copy the content of this site.
-Thanks.